When Should I Take the MCAT?

 Testing in summer allows you to intensely study for the MCAT without worrying about classwork.
 But just remember—if you wait until these later exam dates to test, you will be entering the application cycle once it is in full swing.

-As you start to think about your MCAT prep and how it affects—and is affected by—your chosen MCAT test date, remember the immediate benefits of taking an MCAT prep course.
-As soon as you enroll, even if your class sessions aren’t starting for months, you get access to all of your materials, including the review books, class sessions and workshops, and Science review videos.
+It’s never too soon to start preparing for the MCAT!
+As you start to think about your MCAT prep and how it affects—and is affected by—your chosen 2025 MCAT test date, consider the immediate benefits of taking an MCAT prep course.
+As soon as you enroll, even if your class sessions aren’t starting for months, you get access to all of your materials, including the review books, class sessions and workshops, and science review videos.

 A lot of students who want to get a leg up on their competition start using those materials right away.
-Not just to jump start their MCAT prep, but also to get the edge in their undergraduate courses.
-Take a page from their book and you’ll in essence be killing two birds with one stone: prepping for the MCAT while getting extra resources for your classes.
+Not just to jumpstart their MCAT prep but also to get the edge in their undergraduate courses.
+Take a page from their book, and you’ll be killing two birds with one stone: prepping for the MCAT while getting extra resources for your classes.

 Some test-takers spend six months preparing for the MCAT, while others choose to cram it all into just a month before the test.
 Consider your own schedule carefully, be realistic about all of your commitments, and plan as far in advance as possible.
 Then you can be realistic about your ability to master the demands of the MCAT.